ballerina-platform/ballerina-lang/stdlib/auth/src/main/ballerina/src/auth/Module.md

 #### Invocation Context

 The Invocation Context is a data holder, which is created per request and preserved for a single request-response flow.
-It comprises of auth related information such as authentication scheme, auth token and authenticated user's id, claims and scopes.
+It comprises of auth-related information such as authentication scheme, auth token, and authenticated user's ID, claims, and scopes.

 The following code snippet shows how to access the `auth:InvocationContext` and how to set the data and retrieve them.